 Day 13 - Karimabad - Besham/ Narran

-En route for Chilas we make a short stop at the Rakaposhi (7788m) viewpoint and later have lunch at Gilgit and stroll through the colourful bazaar.
+En route for Chilas, we make a short stop at the Rakaposhi (7788m) viewpoint and later have lunch at Gilgit and stroll through the colorful bazaar.
 At Kargah there is an ancient reminder of the area’s history as a route used by silk traders, and by Buddhist monks on their journeys to Taxila – a 7th century AD Buddha carved into the rock.
 Overnight at Besham hotel, beside the Indus River.
 (260km, 6-7 hour drive.)

 Day 14 - Besham/ Narran - Islamabad